HC-IPPM/openrouteservice/README.md

 # OpenRouteService (ORS) UI and API

 This repository contains a custom deployment of OpenRouteService (ORS) and a frontend UI for interacting with the ORS API.
 The setup allows users to utilize various geographic and routing services provided by ORS.
-Currently, the service is configured to work for the Alberta province in Canada using an Alberta-specific .osm.pbf file.
+Currently, the service is configured to work for Canada.

 ## Table of Contents